IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 ![w](images/res-logs.png)

-You can also check all Ceph pods from command line as follows to make sure there is no pod in error state.
-If there are some pods in error state, you can check logs using `kubectl logs`.
+Run the following command from the command line to check that there are not any pods with an error state.

 ```console
 [root@api.body.cp.fyre.ibm.com ~]# kubectl get po -n rook-ceph